interlay/interlay.github.io/docs/kintsugi/guides.md

 ## Checking KINT Balance

 Withing ~48 hours of accepting the T&Cs and submitting the claim form, you should receive airdropped tokens in you account.
 Follow these steps to check your balance.

+### Sub.id

+The simplest way to see your KINT balance (and balances of other tokens that you have on the Kintsugi parachain) is currently through [Sub.id by Subsocial](https://sub.id/#/).

+Go to [sub.id](https://sub.id/#/) and enter your account.

+### Polkadot.js

+More advanced users can use Polkadot.js developer tools to check the account balance.

 !> Polkadot.js Accounts tab will **not show your KINT balance**.
 Kintsugi has a generic multi-currency pallet, which allows adding any token easily.
 However, Polkadot.js does not support this - yet. **Follow the instructions below to view your KINT balance via Polkadot.js Developer tab**